network-computer/VPN/README.md

 # Permit and log all packets from clients in private network through NAT
 pass in quick log on $int_if all

-# Pass any other packets
+# Block everything
-pass in all
+pass in log all
 pass out all

+pass in on $ext_if proto udp from any to $ext_if port $udpopen pass in on $vpnint from any to any
 ```

 Note that this file also defines filter rules which is useful or mandatory to provide the network to users.
 Eliminate filter section just by this part: